Steinway D-274: Development of the modern D-274

 In 1878, Steinway began producing their new small Models 'A' and 'B' with laminated maple cabinets, creating the modern "rim" case: Very long, thin (3.5 mm) planks of maple were slathered with hide glue, bent around a form, clamped together and allowed to dry.
 This process made rim fabrication quicker, and the resultant structure stronger and more stable.
 It also was cheaper, requiring fewer man-hours and being less wasteful of hardwoods that need several years of storage and precise seasoning.
 This speedier production method was of great advantage in a time of huge demand for good pianos.

 In 1880, the two big grand models 'C' and 'D' were changed accordingly.
-The old 'Henry'-designed (father & son) C grand (formerly named 'Parlor Grand') also got a covered pinblock and a 'rim' (still with 85 keys), and the concert grand Model 'D' which had made a great success on the Centennial Exhibition 1876 in Philadelphia also got a 'rim' case.
-There are nearly no two identical grands of the 424 Centennial D-270 once built.
-One will find at nearly every grand tiny modifications.
-So one can regard the concert grand Centennial D-270 (1875–1884) as a transient model for continuous improvement.
-Of the known still existing Centennial grands, there is ca. a 2/3 portion with 'constructed case' and a 1/3 portion with 'rim'.
+Both the old 85-note 'Henry'-designed (father & son) 'C' grand (formerly named 'Parlor Grand'), and the concert grand Model 'D', which had made a great success on the Centennial Exhibition 1876 in Philadelphia, received a 'rim' case.
+Among extant Centennial grands (1875-1884), approximately two-thirds have a 'constructed case' and the newer third have a bent rim case.

+There are few identical Centennial D-270 grands, so rapidly did the Steinways incorporate new ideas into their production.
+Accordingly that model is now seen as a transient one, a bridge to the first fully-modern Model 'D', released in the Centennial's final year of production.

 After the concert success of an 1883 prototype 'D' that featured a laminated case, radically higher string tension and capo bar (which began at note 36 yet retained vestigial agraffes all the way to note 88), Steinway unveiled the 1884 'D', a fully realized new model with a redesigned scale (including a 20-note instead of a 17-note bass), a capo bar in both upper treble sections, a newly designed pedal lyre, and a multi-laminated case.